Giorgio Stirano: Designing

-Meanwhile, Stirano went on to dedicate his time to activities parallel to the world of motor racing : together with three partners he founded Alba Engineering and started building a car for Formula 3, test driven by Enzo Coloni.
+Meanwhile, Stirano went on to dedicate his time to activities parallel to the world of motor racing: together with three partners he founded Alba Engineering and started building a car for Formula 3, test driven by Enzo Coloni.

 In 1982 Alba designed a car to race in the new C Group championship for the Carma of Martino Finotto and Carlo Facetti.
-The car, which was fitted with a turbo charged four-cylinder engine participated at the FIA World Championship and won the FIA Cup for C Junior cars in 1983 and in 1984.
+The car, which was fitted with a turbocharged four-cylinder engine participated in the FIA World Championship and won the FIA Cup for C Junior cars in 1983 and in 1984.

-These "custom" cars were also exported to the United States where they participated at the IMSA Championship with drivers such as Gianpiero Moretti, Jim Trueman and others at the wheel.
+These "custom" cars were also exported to the United States where they participated in the IMSA Championship with drivers such as Gianpiero Moretti, Jim Trueman and others at the wheel.

 Engineering

-Stirano returned to the world of Formula 1 in 1984, as the consultant of Alfa Romeo, and in the years to follow he participated in the design and planning of the one-make training racing car CSAI Alfa Boxer.
+Stirano returned to the world of Formula 1 in 1984, as a consultant for Alfa Romeo, and in the years to follow he participated in the design and planning of the one-make training racing car the CSAI Alfa Boxer.

 In 1986 he founded PTI Alba Tech, an engineering company specializing in the planning and building of special competitive cars, and by doing so was able to expand the boundaries of the service provided to the mechanics of chassis and suspension of prototypes.

 Stirano, along with Giugiaro and his Italdesign, collaborated in the designing of the Machimoto, a concept-car which was presented at the Salone dell'automobile di Torino.
-He also participated in the designing and planning of Giugiaro’s Nazca, Blitz (an electric racing car, designed by Bertone and ZER and holder of the 300 km/h speed record for electric cars), and of Pininfarina’s Ethos (a 1992 prototype for an environmental friendly car).
+He also participated in the designing and planning of Giugiaro's Nazca and Blitz (an electric racing car, designed by Bertone and ZER and holder of the 300 km/h speed record for electric cars), and of Pininfarina's Ethos (a 1992 prototype for an environmental friendly car).